8 Ways the Reformation Has Shaped My Life and Ministry

 At its most fundamental level, the Reformation was a recovery of relevance because it was a recovery of the gospel.
 The gospel, purely preached in terms of salvation by grace alone through faith alone in Christ alone as found in Scripture alone, done to the glory of God alone is relevant in every single age.
 And God’s Word is powerful “out of the box.”
 I don’t need to revise it, improve it, mold it, or update it.
 Scripture comes equipped with its own affirming power and if I proclaim it faithfully both to the lost and the found, it will do its work through the Holy Spirit’s power.

 A recovery of the gospel was the heart of the Reformation and keeping the gospel front and center will always be the heart of faithful gospel ministry.
-Michael Reeves said it well in a recent article, “The Reformation was not principally a negative movement about moving away from Rome and its corruption; it was a positive movement, about moving toward the gospel.”
+Michael Reeves said it well in a an article, “The Reformation was not principally a negative movement about moving away from Rome and its corruption; it was a positive movement, about moving toward the gospel.”
 In my exegesis, my exhortation, my application, in my own life and leadership in both the home and the church, I must always be moving toward the gospel.

 2. I don’t have to search for a silver bullet for growth in godliness, God has already given it to me in his Word.